1.- What is Probation?

 6. How do I calculate my GPA?

 The Grade Point Average is the sum of quality points divided by the total number of attempted credit hours.
 The quality points are calculated by multiplying the grade points earned times the credit hours of the class.
+These numbers can be found on your unofficial transcript available from Goldmine.

 A = 4.0